azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

-- Is aware of the organization's monitoring philosophy and skilled with the monitoring tools
+- Understands and practices the organization's monitoring philosophy.

 ##### Examples